EVE FANFEST BRINGS

 How do I receive my ticket?

 Once you make a purchase via Eventbrite you get a confirmation number/payment ID.
-Bring that confirmation and matching photo ID.
-Location and more info about the ticket pickup will be announced closer to Fanfest 2017.
-Same applies to all the other events.
+Bring that confirmation and matching photo ID to the check-in desk at Fanfest.
+Location and more info about ticket pickup will be announced closer to Fanfest 2017.
+The same applies to all the other events.
 Bring ticket confirmation and personal identification.

 What activities will be at Fanfest 2017?

-We will give all necessary details once we get closer to Fanfest.
-But we can tell that Fanfest 2017 will kickstart CCP's 20th anniversary celebration.
+We will give all necessary details once we get closer to Fanfest, but tickets for the Pub Crawl, Sisters of EVE, and Charity Evening are https://evefanfest2017.eventbrite.comalready on sale.
+Fanfest 2017 will kickstart CCP's 20th anniversary celebration so you can expect some unique events.

 What do I get for the cost of a ticket?

-Each Fanfest ticket includes a Fanfest access pass that grants access to Fanfest and the Party at the Top of the World.
-Attendees will also get a Fanfest goody bag containing exclusive goodies.
-More details on the contents of the gift bag will be revealed later.
+Each Fanfest ticket includes a Fanfest access pass to Fanfest and the Party at the Top of the World.
+Attendees will also get a Fanfest goodie bag.
+More details on the contents of the goodie bag will be revealed later.
 Please be aware that transportation and accommodations are not included with the cost of any Fanfest ticket.

 What should I do about hotel accommodations and transportation?

 Transportation to the event will be up to you.
-Our official Fanfest 2017 Hotel and Travel partners, Center Hotels and Icelandair, will soon put up for sale great exclusive deals.
+Our official Fanfest 2017 hotel and travel partners, Centerhotels and Icelandair, have special deals for Fanfest attendees.
+Please find more info about those deals in our Partner section above.

 Can I bring my computer/laptop, MP3 player, camera, or video camera to Fanfest?